Faculty

 My research focus is on high-precision laser spectroscopy of trapped highly charged ions for tests of fundamental physics.
 Highly charged ions provide a unique platform for investigating physics beyond the standard model including tests of quantum electrodynamics and searches for time-variation of the fundamental constants.
 We plan to combine techniques developed for quantum information processing and ion optical clocks with compact ion sources to create, trap, cool, and interrogate highly charged ions.

-Kristen Buchanan / Professor
+Kristen Buchanan / Department Chair

 Phone: (970) 491-5424

-Office: Engineering D219
+Office: Engineering 124C

 My research explores lateral confinement and coupling effects in nanomagnets through both experimental investigations and numerical modeling.
 In addition to being an exciting subject of study from a fundamental perspective, nanomagnets are also important for the advancement of technology, for example, in spintronics devices, storage media, and for medical applications.
 My present work focuses on the magnetization reversal and spin excitations of patterned magnetic elements.